Art Academy (video game): Characters

-The game does not have a plot, but it does feature a couple of characters.
+The game doesn't have a plot, but it does feature a couple of characters.
 One of these characters is Vince, an art tutor who provides the player/art trainee with step-by-step lessons through each stage, and is most helpful towards novice artists.
 His teaching methods include explaining the drawing and painting techniques, describing how each available art tool should be used, elaborating on methods, styles, and certain art tools technically and historically.
 Sometimes showing off finished examples and comprehensible references, Vince also draws before his students to illustrate how each step in every stage of every lesson is practically done before giving them the chance to try it out themselves.
 Vince's character is inspired by real life artist Vincent van Gogh.
 Vince also got featured as an Assist Trophy in Super Smash Bros.
 Ultimate, in which he creates different artworks on the opponents to blind their views of the characters.